 You will receive this same information when you register for the ELPT.

 The entire test takes approximately fifteen minutes.
-All ELPTs are videotaped and administered in typical University classrooms with a chalkboard or whiteboard and an overhead projector.
+All ELPTs are video-recorded and administered in typical University classrooms with a chalkboard or whiteboard and an overhead projector.
 You may distribute handouts to the audience if you choose.
 You may use notes or a copy of the textbook, but do not memorize or read the presentation.
 PowerPoint and similar computer applications are not allowed.

-The ELPT consists of three parts:
+The ELPT consists of:

 - For the first two minutes, you will become familiar with your physical surroundings, meet your audience (three or four ESL professionals), and, if you like, write a few terms, formulae, etc., on the board before you begin your presentation.

-- You will then have ten minutes to present your chosen topic clearly, in words that an introductory undergraduate class could understand, and to answer questions which might be asked of you during your presentation.
+- You will then have ten minutes to present your chosen topic clearly, in words that an introductory undergraduate class could understand, and to answer questions which will be asked of you during your presentation.

 As you prepare for your presentation, please keep the following in mind: